Does your business need to file for a doing business as (dba), fictitious business name (fbn), assumed name, or trade name?

 If his business name was Smith Designs Mighty Websites, then he probably won’t need a DBA because his last name is included in his business name.

-Because that “and company” implies that there are multiple business owners, Claire will need to obtain a DBA.
+Because “and company” implies that there are multiple business owners, Claire will need to obtain a DBA.

 Why should you get a DBA?